AdMoR/admor.github.io/_posts/2019-07-01-Can I boost anything?.markdown

 Boosting has been made famous with GDBT (implemented in the XGBoost lib).
 However we are going to see a simpler method : Ada Boost.
-Ada Boost also had some glory in the past with the Viola-Jones detector that used a Haar cascade to detect faces in black and white images.
+Ada Boost also had some glory in the past with the Viola-Jones detector that used a Haar cascade to detect faces in black and white img.

 In this post, our objective will be to feat an arbitrary distribution of random varibale that have 0/1 realisation, we will know the true distribution and sample a set of points $$(x, y \in [0, 1])$$.
 More over, we will do this with sclaed logistic regression unlike most of other approaches.